Mianaviatte/Mianaviatte/README.md

   👋 Hi, I’m [@Mianaviatte](https://www.instagram.com/mianaviatte/) for the public

   🩸 **Fallen in love with Elixir**
-  soon after completing the
+  soon after completing
-RoR Web App Development
+the Ruby on Rails Web App Development
 Scholarship with honors

   ☕️ Female software engineer with